NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ```

 ### 2d.
 Python libraries
 As seen from the sample snippets of code above, the numpy python library is imported.
 For additional functionality and graphical visualization, matplolib.pyplot is imported and used in the code.
-Please see example inserted below.
-See this code in the repository [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py).
+Please see two examples inserted below.
+Code 1 shows use of a plot placing flower measurements in the y axis and the sample number on the x axis.
+Code 2 shows the petal length of the Iris setosa on the x axis and the petal width on the y axis.
+See code 1 in the repository [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py), code 2 [setosa.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/setosa.py).

+**Code 1**
 ```python
 # imported library for visualization of data
 import matplotlib.pyplot as mp